ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 ##The Basic Template - Advertising and Connecting

 Here's a basic template code to get you off the ground.
 We've thrown in a blinking LED to indicate program stability.
-This code doesn't create any custom service; it advertises Button as the device name through the advertisement payload.
-The application is discoverable (``LE_GENERAL_DISCOVERABLE``) and connectable (``ADV_CONNECTABLE_UNDIRECTED``), and offers only the standard GAP and GATT services.
-The function ``disconnectionCallback`` re-starts advertisements if connection is lost.
+This code doesn't create a custom service.
+It sets up:

+* An advertisement payload with Button as the device name.
+* An application that is both discoverable (``LE_GENERAL_DISCOVERABLE``) and connectable (``ADV_CONNECTABLE_UNDIRECTED``)/
+* Offers only the standard GAP and GATT services.
+* The function ``disconnectionCallback`` re-starts advertisements if connection is lost.

 ```c